Rishabh04-02/Libreswan-Opportunistic-IPsec/DOCUMENTATION.md

 This script checks for the success of establishing an OE connection, and performs the following tasks:
 * Check for any existing OE connections.
 * Establish an OE connection.
-* Sending pings to the letsencrypt server.
+* Sending pings to the letsencrypt.libreswan.org server.
 * Checking the success of establishing OE connection.
 * Displaying connection status to the user.